peppy6582/TubeArchivist-Accessory-Script/README.md

 - **Generate `.nfo` Files**: Creates `.nfo` files with the metadata for use in **Channels DVR** or other media library systems.
 - **File Renaming**: Renames video files and associated `.nfo` files to match the video's title.
 - **Directory Organization**: Moves processed files into directories named after their uploaders.
-- **Optional Pushover Notifications**: Sends a detailed summary of processed videos grouped by channel.
+- **Notifications with Apprise**: Sends detailed summaries of processed videos through services like Pushover, Discord, Slack, etc.
 - **Channels DVR Metadata Refresh**: Optionally triggers a Channels DVR library refresh after processing.

 ---